-WR 121 English Composition I, 4 Cr. - Focuses on academic writing as a means of inquiry.
+WR 121: English Composition I

+Focuses on academic writing as a means of inquiry.
 Uses critical reading, discussion and the writing process to explore ideas, develop cultural awareness and formulate positions.
 Emphasizes development of a variety of strategies to present evidence in support of a thesis.
-Prerequisite: Placement into WR 121, or completion of WR 115 and RD 115 or placement above these levels.
+Prerequisites: Placement into WR 121, or completion of RDWR 115.

-WR 122 English Composition II, 4 Cr. - Continues the focus of WR 121 on academic writing as a means of inquiry with added emphasis on persuasion and argument supported by external research.
+WR 122: English Composition II

+Continues focus of WR 121 on academic writing as a means of inquiry with added emphasis on persuasion and argument supported by external research.
 Uses critical reading, discussion and the writing process to explore ideas, develop cultural awareness, and formulate original positions.
 Emphasizes development of writing and critical thinking through logical reasoning, rhetorical control, independent research, and information literacy.
 Prerequisite: WR 121.

-WR 222 Writing Research Papers, 4 Cr. - Uses extensive research writing to develop skills in critical analysis and documented argument, by using digital resources, professional databases and other forms of research.
+WR 222: Writing Research Papers

+Uses extensive research writing to develop skills in critical analysis and documented argument by using digital resources, professional databases and other forms of research.
 Includes paraphrasing, summarizing, quoting, and documenting, using style appropriate to the research topic.
-Prerequisite: WR 122 .
-Arts and Letters
+Prerequisite: WR 122.

-WR 227 Technical and Professional Writing, 4 Cr. - Introduces technical and professional communications.
+WR 227: Technical & Professional Writing I 4 Cr.
+Intro to technical & professional communications.
 Students compose, design, revise, and edit effective letters, memos, reports, descriptions, instructions, and employment documents.
 Emphasizes precise use of language and graphics to communicate complex technical and procedural information safely, legally and ethically.
-Prerequisites: WR 121.
-Arts and Letters established writers for forms, techniques, and styles as a context for the production of creative nonfiction for class discussion and analysis.
 Prerequisite: WR 121.
-Arts and Letters

-WR 240 Creative Writing - Nonfiction, 4 Cr. - Focuses on creative nonfiction and the writing of essays which use creative writing techniques, such as nature writing, reviews, satire, personal essays, and literary journalism.
-Explores the work of
+WR 240: Creative Writing - Nonfiction

+Focuses on creative nonfiction and the writing of essays which use creative writing techniques, such as nature writing, reviews, satire, personal essays, and literary journalism.
+Explores the work of established writers for forms, techniques, and styles as a context for the production of creative nonfiction for class discussion and analysis.
+Prerequisite: WR 121.

-WR 241 Creative Writing - Fiction, 4 Cr. - Focuses on writing short fiction for class discussion and analysis in a workshop setting.
+WR 241: Creative Writing - Fiction

+Focuses on writing short fiction for class discussion and analysis in a workshop setting.
 Explores the techniques, styles and structures of the writings of established authors, as well as the creative writing process from the development of an idea to revisions of a manuscript.
-Prerequisites: WR 115 and RD 115 or placement above these levels.
-Arts and Letters
+Prerequisites: RDWR 115 or placement above these levels.

-WR 242 Creative Writing - Poetry, 4 Cr. - Focuses on the writing and submitting of poetry for class discussion and analysis in a workshop setting.
+WR 242: Creative Writing - Poetry

+Focuses on the writing and submitting of poetry for class discussion and analysis in a workshop setting.
 Introduces the techniques, structures, and styles of established poets.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Arts and Letters
+Prerequisites: RDWR 115; MTH 20 or placement above these levels.